 CLP helps administer Iowa Law's Pro Bono Society and Boyd Service Award, which promote student volunteerism by recognizing their efforts on a semester basis and at graduation.

-Please note that our program does not provide legal services.
+Please note that the Citizen Lawyer Program does not provide legal services.
 State law and ethical considerations generally prohibit law students from providing legal advice or representation except in narrow circumstances under supervision of licensed attorney.
-Our program coordinates opportunities for law students to volunteer with legal services providers.
+The Citizen Lawyer Program’s Pro Bono Projects facilitates opportunities for law students to volunteer with external legal services providers.

 Professional Identity Development